Skip to content

 bookshop/ # Your project's root folder

-├─ app / # UI-related content goes here
+├─ app/ # UI-related content

-├─ srv/ # Service-related content goes here
+├─ srv/ # Service-related content

-├─ db/ # Domain models and database-related content goes here
+├─ db/ # Domain models and database-related content

-├─ package.json # Contains configuration for cds-dk
+├─ package.json # Configuration for cds + cds-dk

 └─ readme.md # A readme placeholder